Tyler-Gates/Hackathon-Hack-the-Chain/README.md

 **Hackcoin**
-The goal of this project is to tackle unfamiliar concepts and tie them to crypto as a learning experience!
+The goal of this project is to tackle unfamiliar tools and concepts and tie them to crypto as a learning experience!

 **Summary**: Create a website that uses ethereum's erc-20 token.
 This tokens usecase would be to award tokens to winners and participants so they can later be redeemed for cool MLH swag!
 The goal is to create a participant